Peach Ice Cream Recipe

 Be sure to see the recipe card below for the full listing of ingredients, instructions, notes, and estimated nutritional information.

-• Whole peaches – Fresh whole ripe peaches are best, but frozen peaches can be used after they’ve been thawed.
+• Whole peaches – Fresh, ripe whole peaches are best, but frozen peaches can be used after thawing.

 • Maple syrup – The small amount used with the peaches enhances the flavor of the peaches.
 It’s not enough to give it a maple flavor.
 A bit more is used in the ice cream mixture as well.